-Any error condition on the server side that is not described by one of the three preceding exceptions is made known to the client as one of three generic exceptions (shown as shaded in the Ice run-time exception hierarchy figure diagram): UnknownUserException, UnknownLocalExceptior, or UnknownException.
+Any error condition on the server side that is not described by one of the three preceding exceptions is made known to the client as one of three generic exceptions: UnknownUserException, UnknownLocalException, or UnknownException.
+Furthermore if a servant implementation throws one of these Unknown exceptions, the lce run time transmits it as is-it does not wrap it a new UnknownLocalException.